ninjapenguin/phalanx/README.md

 ## Dependencies

-The below rocks are dependencies (these will be auto installed for you with the above command)
+The below rocks are dependencies (these will be handled for you when installing via luarocks)

 [30log] (https://github.com/Yonaba/30log)
 ```bash